-So this is all a system, and good design requires you to view it as a system.
+So this is all a dynamic system, and good design requires you to view it as a system.
 Otherwise, you’ll make design decisions based on unnecessary trade-offs.
 As organizational designers, we still face trade-offs.
 We sometimes have to make them because our imagination is not yet good enough, or our creativity has not come up with a solution that allows us to resolve value for all stakeholders in every situation.
 I’m not saying trade-offs don’t happen and aren’t required.
-We have constraints, and we have to make trade-offs, and we have to do it all the time, but the notion is we make those when we can’t figure out a better way.
+We have constraints, have to make trade-offs, and do it all the time, but the notion is we make those when we can’t figure out a better way.

 The video is an excerpt from a 2017 podcast with Dr. Chad McAllister at The Everyday Innovator.
 For more podcasts on innovation and product development, check out the podcast on his website and iTunes.